-Founded in 1976, when seniors were being abandoned in hospitals, or even on the streets, the Downtown Cluster's Geriatric Day Care Center provides crucial therapeutic and supportive services to at-risk, functionally-impaired, and low-income elders – enabling them to remain in the communities and homes that they love.
-Preventing isolation and fostering independence are key, so the Center (whose average patient is 82) provides health education and monitoring, home visits, occupational and physical therapy, counseling, food distribution, social and cultural outings, respite subsidies and support groups for caregivers of all ages, and even telephone reassurance for those in need of a friendly voice.
+Founded in 1976, when seniors were being abandoned in hospitals or even on the streets, Downtown Cluster provides therapeutic and supportive services to at-risk, functionally-impaired, and low-income elders (average age is 82) – enabling them to remain in the communities and homes they love.
+Preventing isolation and fostering independence are key, so the Center provides health education and monitoring, home visits, occupational and physical therapy, counseling, food distribution, social and cultural outings, respite subsidies and support groups for caregivers, and even telephone reassurance for those in need.
 Intergenerational programs nurture connections between seniors and youth and encourage lifelong health and wellness; the A-Team program brings together toddlers and Alzheimer’s patients, tapping into seniors' nurturing skills and enhancing verbalization.
-The only adult day center in Ward 2, the Center provides over 33,000 hours of care each year.
-But beyond the numbers lie the intangibles: in the words of one senior, the Center is the "reason to get up in the morning."
+The only adult day program in Ward 2, the Center provides over 40,000 hours of care each year – and a "reason to get up in the morning."

 Awards & Recognition

 2008 Outstanding Community Service award presented by SecureHorizons.